Vinelab/bowler/README.md

 4- Handle application errors and deal with the corresponding message accordingly.

-5- Provide an expressive consumer queue setup or handle setup from command line.
+5- Provide an expressive consumer queue setup.

 6- Generate, queue specific, message handlers from the command line.

 7- Limited admin functionalities.

-These will facilitate drastically the way you use Rabbitmq and broaden its functionality.
+These features will facilitate drastically the way you use Rabbitmq and broaden its functionality.
+This package do not intend to take over the user's responsability of designing the messaging queues schema.

+Tools like the Rabbitmq [Management](https://www.rabbitmq.com/management.html) plugin, will certainly help you monitor the service activity and visualize the setup.

 ## Installation